19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any interest derived from any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2018, subject to such conditions as the Minister may impose;

-(b) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017, subject to such conditions as the Minister may impose.
+(b) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017, subject to such conditions as the Minister may impose;

 [53/2007; 34/2008; 22/2011; 19/2013]

+[Act 37 of 2014 wef 21/02/2014]

+(c) any interest liable to be paid on or after 21st February 2014 by a person to a branch in Singapore of a company incorporated outside Singapore and not known to him to be resident in Singapore.

+[Act 37 of 2014 wef 21/02/2014]

 (10) In this section, “qualifying debt securities” and “qualifying project debt securities” have the same meanings as in section 13(16).